hemanga1998/hemanga.github.io/README.md

   <main>
     <section>
       <h2>About Me</h2>
       <p>Hello, I'm John Doe.
-This is a simple website created using HTML.</p>
+This is an advanced website created using HTML, CSS, and JavaScript.</p>
     </section>

     <section>